 Ensuring Compliance with Stark Law and the Anti-Kickback Statute

 While there are a few exceptions to the limitations set in these laws, they are heavily restricted to very specific scenarios.
-Therefore, ensuring your practice’s business relationships remain in full compliance with Stark Law and the Anti-Kickback Statute is a matter for which you will want to enlist the council of experienced healthcare attorneys.
+Therefore, ensuring your practice’s business relationships remain in full compliance with Stark Law and the Anti-Kickback Statute is a matter for which you will want to enlist the council of experienced Stark law attorneys.

 If you find that you are at risk for being sanctioned for violations of Stark Law, you may self-disclose potential violations to the Centers for Medicare and Medicaid Services (CMS).
 The self-disclosure protocol is a detailed process requiring the completion of several forms and certification of their accuracy.
 It is recommended that you seek the assistance of counsel experienced with this process if you need to self-disclose Stark Law violations.

 We provide full Stark and Anti-Kickback review to make sure your business relationships and referral practices are in full compliance with the law.
 This includes a review of contracts, ownership structures, and administrative practices within your organization in order to make sure you have neither substantive or technical violations.
-It is essential to have these items reviewed by a skilled healthcare attorney in order to ensure compliance and prevent the heavy penalties that come with violations.
+It is essential to have these items reviewed by a skilled Stark law attorney in order to ensure compliance and prevent the heavy penalties that come with violations.